harfbuzz/boring-expansion-spec/varc.md

 This table encodes *variable-composite* glyphs in a way that can be combined with any of `glyf`/`gvar` or `CFF2`.
 Since the primary purpose of variable-composites is to make font files (especially the CJK fonts) smaller, several new data-structures are introduced to achieve more compression compared to an equivalent non-variable-composite font.

+## Data Structures

+The following foundational data-structures are used in this able:

+- `VarInt32` is a variable-length encoding of `uint32` values, which uses 1 to 5 bytes depending on the magnitude of the value being encoded.
+It borrows ideas from the UTF-8 encoding, but is more efficient because it does not have some of the random-access properties of UTF-8 encoding.

+- `TupleValues` is borrowed from the `TupleVariationStore` [Packed Deltas](https://learn.microsoft.com/en-us/typography/opentype/spec/otvarcommonformats#packed-deltas) with minor modification.

+- `CFF2IndexOf` is simply `CFF2Index` containing data of a particular type. `CFF2Index` is defined [here](https://learn.microsoft.com/en-us/typography/opentype/spec/cff2#5-index-data).
+The purpose of `CFF2IndexOf` is to efficiently store a list of variable-sized data, for example glyph records.

+- `MultiIteVariationStore`: This is a new data-structure.
+It's a hybrid between `ItemVariationStore`, and `TupleVariationStore`, borrowing ideas (and some data-structures) from both and improving upon them for more efficient storage of variations of *tuples* of numbers.

 ## Variable Composite Description

 A Variable Composite record is a concatenation of Variable Component records.
 Variable Component records have varying sizes.